8pointers/angular-workshop-exercises/projects/ex01-intro/README.md

 - Try introducing errors and watch for compile-time and runtime failures.
 - Open developer tools in your browser of choice and try debugging the app - add breakpoints and watch expressions.
 - Start the test runner, add a failing unit test for AppComponent and then change the code to make it pass.
+- Run end-to-end tests and make sure they break if you change the assertion (toBe('Hello World!') -> toBe('Howdy!')).